simtokic/CroatiaTownAPI/README.md

 Download PHP files on your local PC.
 Set up local database and connection (config/database.php).
 Run apiDoc for generate API documentation.

+## Database
+You can find database data (SQL and CSV) and schema in database_data directory.

 ## Built With

 * [PHP](https://www.php.net/) - General-purpose scripting language